The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

 In other parts of MRPeasy, according to the situation, the actual cost or the approximated cost will be used:

 - The actual cost is used when an item has been booked from a particular stock lot, then the cost of the item is taken from that lot.
-E.g., when materials are booked for a Manufacturing Order or products for a Customer Order (by FIFO by default).
+E.g., when materials have been booked for a Manufacturing Order or products for a Customer Order (default by FIFO; or by FEFO, for perishable goods).

 - The approximate cost is used when no bookings are done.